Lester-Fong/weather-forecaster-agent/docs/fly-io-github-deployment.md

 1. Choose "Create and attach a volume"
 2. Volume name: "weather_agent_data" (as defined in fly.toml)
 3. Size: 1 GB (adjust as needed)
-4. Mount point: "/var/www/html/storage" (as defined in fly.toml)
+4. Destination: "/var/www/html/storage" (as defined in fly.toml)

 ### 6. Deploy the Application